-This interface focuses to the level Designing Design, helping endusers find printable ideas related to their interests, and guiding them towards avenues for participation with design and printing.
-When first visiting the website, the user has to enter a single text field describing their interests.
-Much like how a hardware store clerk may help clients navigate and refactor vast problem- and solution-spaces [26], content-based recommender systems and design-browsing interfaces in HowDIY help newcomers gain awareness of what can be printed.
+This interface focuses on the Designing Design level, helping endusers find interesting printable ideas, and guiding them towards avenues for participation with design and printing.
+When first visiting the website, the user has to fill a text field describing their interests.
+Much like how hardware store clerks may help clients navigate and refactor vast problem- and solution-spaces [26], content-based recommender systems with design-browsing interfaces in HowDIY help newcomers gain awareness of what can be printed.